vqns/lite-xl-snippets/README.md

 * `ac`: if the snippet was added as an autocompletion item, this function also returns said item.

+`lsp_snippets.add_path(paths)`
+* `paths`: a single path or an array of paths.
+	* if a path is a relative path, then it is prefixed with the userdir, e.g `snippets` -> `~/.config/lite-xl/snippets` if the userdir is `~/.config`.
+	* if it is a file, then it is added only if it has a valid file name in the form of `languagename.json` (case is ignored).
+	* if it is a folder, then:
+		* all files with a valid name are added;
+		* subfolders with a language name have all their json files added, regardless of their name (e.g `python/main.json`).
+This is not recursive, e.g `python/python/main.json` will not work.

 `snippets.execute(snippet, doc, partial)` -> `true | nil`
 * `snippet`: the snippet to expand; it will be inserted at each cursor in `doc`.